Deep brain stimulation for dystonia

-These videos show patients with primary dystonia before and after their surgery.
+This video shows a patient with primary dystonia before and after his surgery.

 Deep brain stimulation (DBS) appears to be most effective in those with primary or hereditary dystonic conditions such as torticollis or cervical dystonia and dystonia musculorum deformans (DYT1 dystonia).
 It can also help tardive dyskinesia, which is a movement disorder caused by certain medications.

 The level of benefit from DBS is not as significant in secondary dystonia that is associated with cerebral palsy and/or other types of damage to the brain.
 More research is needed to determine how to best treat these conditions.